TreeveWhite/ecm2434-project/README.md

 This page contains all of the details about the project as well as the Privacy Policy and GDPR compliance.

 ## Types of users
+The site has three different types of users: Super users, Game Masters and players.
+A Super user is a admin account which has access to all administrator features and is typically the admin for the server hence has access to the backend of the site.
+A Game Master is a normal user who has been chosen by a super user to be an assistant admin.
+These users have some power and can access the admin page to view and edit locations but cannot view the users themselves as per the GDRP policy.
+The normal players are user who are playing the site.

 # Testing
 To run the tests enter the directory in which the django commands were typed above.
 It should be along the lines of /ecm2434-project/TheProject.